benniesm/drone-transport/README.md

 * The serial number column 'serialNumber' is unique for all entries.
 * The code column 'code' for medications is also unique for all entries.
 * Label images for medications are not stored directly into the database.
 Their absolute URLs are stored instead as string.
+* To load a drone with medication, the medication is selected from the list of medications on the database.

 ## API Documentation